Home / packaging / material / paper based

 What is Paper-based Packaging?

-Paper-based packaging refers to packaging solutions made primarily from paper and paperboard materials.
+Paper-based packaging refers to packaging made primarily from paper and paperboard materials.
 These materials are derived from renewable resources, such as wood pulp from sustainably managed forests or recycled paper fibers.
 Paper-based packaging is known for its eco-friendly attributes, including recyclability, biodegradability, and renewability.

-Characteristics of Paper-based Packaging
+What are the Characteristics of Paper-based Packaging?

 • Material Composition: Made from natural materials like cellulose and starch, ensuring compostability.